Ways to Act on Issues of Legal or Moral Concern

 Clarkson University has several areas of protection for victims, as well as advocates who believe someone else is a victim, that enable reporting of an incident or a purported incident.

-- The first area is SAFETY NET, https://www.clarkson.edu/safetynet/login.php, which is an online form that a campus member can fill out to report or initiate notification of the right people to explore or address a concern.
+- The first area is SafetyNet, https://cm.maxient.com/reportingform.php?ClarksonUniv&layout_id=1, which is an online form that anyone can fill out to report or initiate notification of the right people to explore or address a concern.
 Concerns to report can range anywhere from a student who may be sick to routinely missing class, from an individual acting out of character to a complaint of abuse.
-SAFETYNET is managed by the Dean of Students who deploys the University's wider resources to address an issue.
+SafetyNet is managed by the Dean of Students who deploys the University's wider resources to address an issue.

-- The University’s Code of Business Conduct, http://www.clarkson.edu/finance/conduct.html, is part of each employee's annual declaration of conflicts of interest and renewal of commitment to Clarkson's values for integrity in business dealings.
-Within the Code of Business Conduct, the University provides a confidential whistle blower telephone number, 315-268-6737, that goes to the Vice President of Student Affairs.
-This Vice President also serves as the University Privacy Officer with a phone number that is completely confidential.
-This is #6737 for on campus callers.
+- The University’s Code of Business Conduct is part of each employee's annual declaration of conflicts of interest and renewal of commitment to Clarkson's values for integrity in business dealings.
+Within the Code of Business Conduct, the University provides a confidential whistle blower telephone number, 315-268-6737, that goes to the Chief Inclusion Officer.
+This Chief Inclusion Officer also serves as the University Privacy Officer with a phone number that is completely confidential.
+The voicemail is shared with the Privacy Officer and a designated Trustee to make sure it is handled appropriately.

 - Finally, employees can report an incident or alleged incident to their supervisor to help the University take action on the issue and prevent its reoccurrence and/or protect other members of the campus community as needed.
 The scope and severity of the incident defined by both University policies and legal obligations often dictate the response.